Nellie Kershaw: Illness and death

 She first began to exhibit symptoms in 1920 at the age of 29 but continued to work in the asbestos mill until 22 July 1922, when she was certified unfit to work.
-Because Kershaw's medical certificate (produced by her local physician Dr Walter Scott Joss) recorded the diagnosis as "asbestos poisoning" she was ineligible for National Health Insurance sickness benefits.
+Because Kershaw's medical certificate (produced by her local physician Walter Scott Joss) recorded the diagnosis as "asbestos poisoning" she was ineligible for National Health Insurance sickness benefits.
 As the illness was linked to her occupation, the insurers advised her that she should instead seek sickness benefits from her employers, under the Workmen's Compensation Act, and wrote to Turner Brothers on her behalf on several occasions.
 However, Turner Brothers refused to pay any benefits because asbestos-related illness was not a recognised occupational disease at that time, and instructed their insurance company to "repudiate the claim" as it would be "exceedingly dangerous" to accept "any liability whatever in such a case."
-Percy George Kenyon, Turner's works' manager at Rochdale, wrote to Dr Joss demanding that he "inform us what you have said to Miss [sic] Kershaw about suffering from Asbestos poisoning" and then wrote to the medical insurance board stating that "We repudiate the term "Asbestos Poisoning".
+Percy George Kenyon, Turner's works' manager at Rochdale, wrote to Joss demanding that he "inform us what you have said to Miss [sic] Kershaw about suffering from Asbestos poisoning" and then wrote to the medical insurance board stating that "We repudiate the term "Asbestos Poisoning".
 Asbestos is not poisonous and no definition or knowledge of such a disease exists.
 Such a description is not to be found amongst the list of industrial diseases in the schedule published with the Workmen's Compensation Act."

 She is known to have written to Turner Brothers herself on at least one occasion, asking: "What are you going to do about my case?
 I have been home 9 weeks now and have not received a penny – I think it's time that there was something from you as the National Health refuses to pay me anything.
 I am needing nourishment and the money, I should have had 9 weeks wages now through no fault of my own."

 There is no record that she received payments of any form from any official source between July 1922 and her death.
 She died at 6.30 am on 14 March 1924, aged 33.

 Inquest

-E. N. Molesworth, the coroner for Rochdale, was obliged to investigate all cases of "unnatural" death, and Dr Joss's diagnosis of "asbestos poisoning" led Molesworth to launch a formal inquest on 14 March 1924, which was adjourned awaiting an autopsy, to be conducted by Dr F.W.
+E. N. Molesworth, the coroner for Rochdale, was obliged to investigate all cases of "unnatural" death, and Dr Joss's diagnosis of "asbestos poisoning" led Molesworth to launch a formal inquest on 14 March 1924, which was adjourned awaiting an postmortem, to be conducted by F.W.
 Mackichan.
 Mackichan gave the cause of death as "pulmonary tuberculosis and heart failure" but a further adjournment was granted for microscopic examination of the lungs.
-When the inquest was resumed on 1 April 1924 Turner Brothers instructed a barrister, Mr. McCleary, and their solicitor G.L.
-Collins, of Jackson & Co., to attend in order to represent their interests and to "evade any financial liability for Mrs. Kershaw's death."
+When the inquest was resumed on 1 April 1924 Turner Brothers instructed a barrister, Mr McCleary, and their solicitor G.L.
+Collins, of Jackson & Co., to attend in order to represent their interests and to "evade any financial liability for Mrs Kershaw's death."